 SHA-1 is the latest algorithm under attack.
 While there have been no known compromises, it’s only a matter of time.
 Renowned cryptologist Bruce Schneier predicted that the cost of a successful attack against SHA-1 will be down to $700K in 2015, well within the reach of a determined adversary.
 Collectively, SSL certificate providers and Web browsers agree that we need to remove the certificates using SHA-1 from the Internet to increase protection of websites and their visitors.

 How do I know if I have a SHA-1 cert?

 You can run a number of SSL tests online.
 One example is https://www.ssllabs.com/ssltest.
 You can also check directly within your favorite browser by clicking on the lock icon and examining the certificate details.

 Fixing your website shouldn’t be too difficult.
 For the vast majority of customers, asking your Certificate Authority to provide you with a new certificate that uses SHA-2 (the new algorithm), and then installing it, is all you need to do.
 GoDaddy’s Web hosting customers will be automatically updated.
 Customers using GoDaddy certs on their own servers will need to re-key their certificates.

 What happens if I keep my SHA-1 certificate?

 First of all, don’t.
 Plain and simple.
 You need to re-key your certificate as soon as possible.

 To incentivize SSL certificate owners to move to SHA-2 encryption, Google has outlined a number of phases for its Chrome browser to handle SHA-1-encrypted sites.
 In short, users will receive increasingly worrying error messages about the site.
-You can find details about all of Google’s plans to move away from SHA-1 here.

 Learn about the four types of SSL certificates available.